Last updated on November 1st, 2019 at 03:32 pm

 Sundays, I usually take a long walk with Boonie the terrier dog.

-I spent part of today looking through the Internet at this little ole dream of mine.
+Instead of going out to get the book, I spent part of today searching the Internet about this little ole dream of mine.

 But . . .